manuth/WSCPackageGenerator/README.md

 ## Generator Output
   - WoltLab Suite Core Package
-    - Meta-Data Written in TypeScript
+    - Meta-Data written in TypeScript
-    - Components Written in TypeScript (optional)
+    - Components written in TypeScript (optional)
   - NPM-scripts for...
     - Compiling the Package-Metadata
     - Compiling the Package-Metadata in Watched Mode